u-brite/mCIRCrna/README.md

 ### Tools

 ## Results
-:exclamation: _If your project yielded or intends to yield some novel analysis, please include them in your readme.
-It can be named something other than results as well._ :exclamation:
+We identified 32 circadian-regulated transcripts that have age- and cell-type-dependent differential expression patterns in mice skeletal muscle.
+Expression level of 28 genes differ in Type IIx Myonuclei, Type IIb Myonuclei, and Satellite Cells at 5 months and 24 months.
+Differential expression of 2 transcript is strictly between age, while 4 were exclusive between cell types.

 ## References
 Ding, Haocheng, et al. Likelihood-based tests for detecting circadian rhythmicity and differential circadian patterns in transcriptomic applications.
 Briefings in Bioinformatics 22.6 (2021): bbab224.

 ## Team Members